frost-tb-voo/media-explorer/README.md

 - `python ./fileanalysis/media-indexer.py`
 - Open [./view/index.html](./view/index.html) with your browser

+### Indexing number of files
+In 32 bit OS, The upper limit of `# of files` which the viewer can load is about 60K files.

 ## License
 The files in following directory are NOT provided in MIT license.